Rent control in Massachusetts: Early efforts

-In 1920, with troops returning home from World War I and with an economic recession, the state's rental market was tight.
-The Great and General Court of Massachusetts adopted several laws to address the situation.
-This included limiting rent increases to no more than 25% per year.
-A state analysis found that some landlords got around the limits by rushing renters out and increasing the rent with the next tenant.
-Others began raising rents by the maximum amount allowed, 25%.
-The law expired three years later.
+In 1920, as troops returned home from World War I amid an economic recession, Massachusetts experienced a tight rental market.
+The Great and General Court of Massachusetts adopted several laws to address the situation, including one limiting annual rent increases to no more than 25%.A subsequent state analysis found that some landlords circumvented the limits by evicting tenants or refusing to renew leases so they could charge higher rents to new tenants, while others simply raised rents by the full 25% allowed.The law expired three years later.

-In response to the Great Depression and World War II-era shortages, Congress enacted emergency price controls on consumer goods and rent control in 1942.
-The federal policy lapsed in 1953, but Massachusetts continued until 1955 when Governor Christian Herter vetoed an extension.
+In response to housing shortages caused by the Great Depression and World War II, Congress enacted emergency price controls on consumer goods and rents in 1942.
+Although the federal controls lapsed in 1953, Massachusetts continued its own policy until 1955, when Governor Christian Herter vetoed an extension.